Speakly Review: Does It Actually Help You Become Fluent?

 I love finding and testing language apps to discover new learning methods and technologies.
 As language learning becomes more popular, more and more companies are creating tools to help people become fluent as quickly as possible.

-I recently found Speakly and was really curious to give it a try.
+I recently found Speakly and was curious to give it a try.
 The Speakly website says that the app teaches you the most relevant words and helps you manage real-life situations in only a few months.
-So naturally, I had to see if it actually works!
+So I had to see if it actually works!

 Speakly is an Estonian company founded by Ingel Keskpaik and Ott Ojamets.
 They started developing the app in 2016 after years of research.
 The main goal of Speakly’s founders is to crack the code of language learning and find the fastest way to become conversational.
-After using the app, I think they’re definitely on the right track.
+After using the app, I think they’re on the right track.

 Speakly is an excellent choice if you’re a beginner or intermediate speaker, but it won’t help more advanced learners.
 This is mainly because Speakly focuses on vocabulary.
-For that reason, I think using Speakly along with a course like Babbel or Pimsleur could be really powerful.
+For that reason, I think using Speakly along with a course like Babbel or Pimsleur could be really effective.
 By using multiple apps at once, you’ll learn vocabulary quickly and also develop your other skills like speaking.

-One reason I really like Speakly is that it’s simple.
+One reason I like Speakly is that it’s simple.
 Everything is easy to find and you can bounce back and forth between activities without confusing yourself.
 The Speakly app doesn’t have as many features as other apps like Busuu or Rosetta Stone.
 That’s not necessarily a bad thing though.

-Here’s what you get when you sign up for Speakly.
+Here’s what you get when you sign up for Speakly:

 The vocabulary exercises are the most important part of the app.
 You follow a sequence of seeing new words, translating them, and then practicing them.
 It’s not the most fun or engaging way to learn, but it works.

 Once you learn enough words, Speakly starts to give you reading and writing exercises.
-Instead of identifying the words, you’ll start actually writing them yourself.
+Instead of identifying the words, you’ll start writing them yourself.
 This will help you start to actively use your new vocabulary.